chaos-consulting/adsberry/antennas/readme.md

 * N socket
 * 40cm copper wire (1.5mm² or better 2.5mm²)
 * 4 M3 bolts and nuts (you may want to add washers)
-* SMA -> N RG58 cable to connect it to your bandpassfilter an rtl_sdr (length depends on your setup, the shorter the better, we usualy use 1m)
+* SMA -> N RG58 cable to connect it to your bandpass filter and rtl_sdr (length depends on your setup, the shorter the better, we usualy use 1m)

 ### Tools needed
 * Soldering iron + solder
-* Wrench for the M3 nuts or Pliers
+* Wrench for the M3 nuts or pliers
 * Wirecutter
 * Screwdriver for the M3 screws

 ### Building the Antenna
-cut 4 about 8cm long copper pieces and create a loop on each end which is big enoug for a M3 screw
+Cut 4 about 8cm long copper pieces and create a loop on each end which is big enough for a M3 screw.

 <img src="gp01.jpg" width="250px">

-solder the loops end for mor stability
+Solder the loops end for more stability.

 <img src="gp02.jpg" width="250px">

-cut one 8cm long copper piece
+Cut one 8cm long copper piece

 <img src="gp03.jpg" width="250px">

-and solder it into the antenna jacks middle pin
+and solder it into the antenna jacks middle pin.

 <img src="gp04.jpg" width="250px">

-screw the four pieces withe the loops to the antenna at an 45° angle
+Screw the four pieces withe the loops to the antenna at an 45° angle

 <img src="gp05.jpg" width="250px">

-and bend them down 45°
+and bend them down 45°.

 <img src="gp06.jpg" width="250px">

-Connect the antenna and install it in an upright position with clear line of sight
+Connect the antenna and install it in an upright position with clear line of sight.

 ## The pcb antenna
 The pcb antenna is a readily available pcb you find online from China.
-We build an enclosure to make it waterproof and add mounting brackets
+We build an enclosure to make it waterproof and add mounting brackets.

 ### Whats good
 * No soldering required